Witchboard

 Witchboard is a 1986 American supernatural horror film written and directed by Kevin Tenney in his directorial debut, and starring Tawny Kitaen, Stephen Nichols, and Todd Allen.
-The plot centers on a college student who becomes entranced into using her friend's Ouija board alone after it was accidentally left behind at her party, resulting in her becoming terrorized by a malevolent spirit.
+The plot centers on college student Linda Brewster who becomes entranced into using her friend's Ouija board alone after it was left behind at her party.
+She is subsequently terrorized and eventually possessed by the spirit of malevolent serial killer Carlos Malfeitor, who committed a series of axe murders in the 1930s.

 Tenney wrote the screenplay while a student at the University of Southern California, inspired after attending a party in which a friend brought a Ouija board for partygoers to use.
-The film focuses on the notion of "progressive entrapment," the process by which a malevolent entity or demon takes control of a human being, a theme that was also touched on in The Exorcist (1973) after a character dabbles with a Ouija board.
+The film focuses on the notion of "progressive entrapment," the process by which a malevolent entity or demon takes control of a human being, a theme that was also touched on in The Exorcist (1973) after Regan MacNeil (Linda Blair) dabbles with a Ouija board.
 Filming took place in 1985 in Los Angeles, San Bernardino, and San Francisco.

-Cinema Group gave Witchboard a limited theatrical release in the United States on December 31, 1986.
-Following favorable box-office returns, the release was expanded in the spring of 1987, and the film went on to gross $7.4 million.
-Although the critical response to the film was largely unfavorable, it has obtained a cult following since its release, and was subject to significant critical analysis by academic Carol J. Clover in her 1992 non-fiction book, Men, Women, and Chainsaws.
-Two unrelated sequels, Witchboard 2: The Devil's Doorway and Witchboard III: The Possession, were released in 1993 and 1995 respectively.
+Cinema Group gave Witchboard a limited theatrical release in the United States on New Year's Eve 1986.
+Following favorable box-office returns, the release was expanded in the spring of 1987, and the film went on to gross $7.4 million in the United States.
+Although the critical response to the film was largely unfavorable, it has attracted a cult following since its release, and was subject to significant critical analysis by academic Carol J. Clover in her 1992 non-fiction book, Men, Women, and Chain Saws.

+Two unrelated sequels, Witchboard 2: The Devil's Doorway and Witchboard III: The Possession, were released in 1993 and 1995, respectively.
+A remake directed by Chuck Russell was released in 2024.